 A little cinnamon, for sprinkling

 Preheat the oven to 200c/400f/gas mark 6.
 In a large bowl, stir together the flour, baking powder, mixed spice and salt, then grate in the marzipan.
 Stir now and again, coating the marzipan in the floury mix to stop it clumping.
 Stir in the sugar and dried fruit.

 In a separate jug, combine the egg, milk and sunflower oil.
 Add this to the dry mix.
 Stir gently with a spatula, scraping the sides of the bowl and cutting through the mixture just until everything is combined.
-Don’t aim for a smooth batter; when it comes to muffins, less is more and lumpy is good!
+Don’t aim for a smooth batter; when it comes to muffins, less is more and a few little lumps are ok!
 Just combine until you can’t see any dry bits.

 Divide the mixture evenly between the twelve muffin cases.
 I use a trigger ice cream scoop to do all my muffins and cupcakes – it’s the perfect no-mess measuring tool.
 (I use this one from Oxo).